-Support legislation protecting existing water supply.
+Support legislation protecting the existing and future water supply.

-Support administrative actions that protect and maintain waterways within the Delta.
+Support administrative actions to promote dredging, aquatic weed removal, and other maintenance of waterways within the Delta.

-Support legislation that provides a mechanism to fund the construction, operations, maintenance, and administration of stormwater programs and projects that improve quality, minimize runoff, maximize infiltration and beneficial uses, maximize flooding protection, and minimizes negative environmental impacts, and exempt fees and charges supporting these programs and projects from Proposition 218 restrictions.
+Support legislation that provides a mechanism to fund the construction, operations, maintenance, and administration of stormwater programs and projects that improve quality, minimize runoff, maximize infiltration and beneficial uses, maximize flooding protection, and minimizes negative environmental impacts, and exempt fees, and charges supporting these programs and projects from Proposition 218 restrictions.

 Oppose legislation or regulation that imposes excessive costs on local governments to achieve stormwater and other Clean Water Act objectives.

-Support legislation exempting storm water utilities from the balloting process required under proposition 218.
+Support legislation exempting stormwater utilities from the balloting process required under proposition 218.